opensim-org/opensim-core/doc/APIGuide.md

   ~~~

 ## Test Components {#testComponents}
 While testing the dynamics of your Component and its results is best left to you, the Component builder, OpenSim provides a test harness for testing the structure and integrity of your Component.
-The test program in testComponents.cpp  instantiates and performs some standard checks on each Component in its queue, to which you can include your Component, to test:
+The test program in testComponents.cpp instantiates and performs some standard checks on each Component in its queue, to which you can add your Component, to test:
   1. serialization and deserialization and their equivalence
   2. cloning (copying) with its equivalence to the original
   3. memory increases due to copying
   4. adding the component to a Model
   5. the use of Sockets to define and satisfy dependencies
-  6. initializing the System (calling `model.initSystem()`) and its impact on memory
+  6. initializing the System (calling `OpenSim::Model::initSystem()`) and its impact on memory
   7. evaluating Outputs at the Stage indicated by the Output.